Welcome to this guide on things to do in Buenos Aires.

 - A private space to think

-Below are three reasons why I’m recommending to use hostels in this Buenos Aires travel guide.
-See the best hostels in Buenos Aires for more.
+Below are three reasons why I use hostels in Latin America.
+See the best hostels in Buenos Aires for more detailed reviews and information.

 Hostels are great if you want to be able to do the following:

 If you’re thinking of doing solo travel in Buenos Aires, I recommend staying in hostels as a way of connecting with others during your trip.

 Let’s dive into some of the tourist attractions in Buenos Aires you’ll want to add to your list while exploring the city.

 See my top things to do in Buenos Aires that you can’t afford to miss.